-The trackpad in all models of Apple MacBook come with some fantastic trackpad gestures that for some reason not available in Windows powered laptops.
-Two finger scrolling and two finger tapping (to perform right-click action) are the two most useful trackpad gestures available on Mac laptops.
+The trackpad in all models of Apple MacBook comes with some fantastic trackpad gestures that for some reason not available in all Windows-powered laptops.
+Two-finger scrolling and two-finger tapping (to perform right-click action) are the two most useful trackpad gestures available on all Mac laptops.

-In order to enable two finger tap gesture, you will have to use Two Finger Scroll tool again.
+If your laptop doesn’t support the two-finger tap feature out of the box, you can use the Two-Finger Scroll tool to enable the feature.
 Two Finger Scroll is a small utility designed to help you enable two-finger scrolling, two-finger tapping, and customize the default trackpad gestures in Windows.

 The only catch with this tool is that your laptop must be using Synaptics touchpad.
 In other words, this tool might not work on laptops using touchpads other than Synaptics.